 students learning CPR in a classroom.

-The National Board of Medical Examiners (NBME) recently recognized EVMS Health Sciences Academy, part of Macon & Joan Brock Virginia Health Sciences at Old Dominion University, for the program’s commitment to fostering diversity in the healthcare workforce.
+The National Board of Medical Examiners (NBME) recently recognized EVMS Health Sciences Academy, part of Macon & Joan Brock Virginia Health Sciences at Old Dominion University, for the program’s commitment to developing a vast array of healthcare personnel.

 The EVMS Health Sciences Academy (HSA) at Old Dominion University is a multi-year, tuition-free program that introduces high school students to diverse careers in healthcare.
 Through hands-on learning, mentorship from medical professionals, and academic development, the program inspires participants to explore pathways in medicine and health sciences.

 Organizers say the grant will empower the program to broaden its scope and impact.
-“This will enable more students to access hands-on learning opportunities, mentorship programs, and academic resources essential for careers in health sciences,” says Julie Stoner, PhD, Associate Dean of Administration, EVMS School of Medicine.
+“This will enable more students to access hands-on learning opportunities, mentorship programs, and academic resources essential for careers in health sciences,” says Julie Stoner, Ph.D., associate dean of Administration for Eastern Virginia Medical School at ODU.
 “With these funds, we can further bridge the gap for students aspiring to enter the medical field.”
 The grant will also support expansion and assessment of programmatic intervention strategies.

 HSA is a collaborative effort involving Portsmouth, Chesapeake, and Northampton County Public Schools.
 Each year, 20 to 25 students per district join the academy, gaining exposure to medicine through lectures, workshops, and practical activities such as suturing and ultrasound.